Legacy Planning

 Gift of Retirement Assets.
 The donor receives an immediate income tax deduction, and at retirement may begin receiving income.
 Because the principal compounds between the date of the gift and the first date when the donor receives income, the amount of income can be significant and at a much greater rate than that of the standard charitable gift annuity.

 Charitable Remainder.
 In the case of unitrust and annuity, a donor receives income from the gift for the remainder of his or her life.
 Trust assets become the property of MDSC upon the donor’s death, or in a pre-established time period.
 Additional contributions can be made annually to the trust.
 Income tax deductions for the donor are based upon current value of remainder interest going to MDSC.
-The complexities of this option can be described by a licensed financial advisor.

 Charitable Lead Trust.
 MDSC receives income payments from the Lead Trust for a given number of years or life of the donor.
 At the end of the trust term, the assets of the trust are returned to the owner or his or her designee.
 This allows the transfer of assets to children while greatly reducing gift taxes.